 All of the links and downloads below are on the bookarts website.
 Some of them are from guest speakers at seminars, symposia, workshops and conferences we have hosted, or talks we have given at other institutions.
 Do browse the bookarts website as well for up-to-date news, Book Arts Newsletters and current projects and exhibitions.

 The Exhibitions and Events page has an archive of artists’ books exhibitions held here since 2001 and exhibitions we have curated, with plenty of examples and images of artists’ books.
-The Book Arts Websites page also has lots of links to interesting people and places.

 Using Bower Ashton Library – a quick guide to resources available for studying artists’ books.